lambda-dom/weidu_library/weidu_library/docs/libraries/installers.md

 * copy_item: copy `itm` files.

 * copy_item_simplified: copy `itm` files, but with a simplified table format.
-For items like a summon's weapons, that need much less information.
+For items like a summon's weapons, that do not need as much information as ordinary PC-usable items.

 * add_projectile: table interface around `ADD_PROJECTILE` to install `pro` files.